Reuh/anselme/ideas.md

 ---

 Write tests.
-Kinda mandatory actually, while I've tried to improve and do it much better than Anselme v1 there's still plenty interweaved moving parts here.
-Not sure how much better I can do with the same design requirements tbh.
-See anselme v1 tests to get a base library of tests.
+Still missing:
+* some tests from anselme v1
+* tests for anselme v2 features

 ---